jpskycak/wedding/docs/source/event.rst

 * **Livestream?** For those who can not attend, there will be a livestream of the ceremony.

 Questions?
-Feel free to email sgkulkarni02@gmail.com or jpskycak@gmail.com.
+Feel free to email sgkulkarni02@gmail.com

 ..
    * But if you want to gift us something, cash/check is preferred (please no physical items).